 IMAP migration in the Microsoft 365 admin center

-After you've added your users to Office 365, you can use Internet Message Access Protocol (IMAP) to migrate email for those users from their IMAP-enabled email servers.
+After you've added your users to Microsoft 365 or Office 365, you can use Internet Message Access Protocol (IMAP) to migrate email for those users from their IMAP-enabled email servers.

 In the Microsoft 365 admin center, go to Setup > Data migration to start migrating IMAP enabled emails.
 The email migrations page is pre-configured for migrations from Gmail, Outlook, Hotmail and Yahoo.
 You can also enter your own IMAP server name and connection parameters to migrate from an email service that is not listed.

-Before you can use an IMAP migration for your users, they must have been first added to your Office 365 tenant.
-For instructions, see Add users to Office 365 for business.
+Before you can use an IMAP migration for your users, they must have been first added to your Microsoft 365 or Office 365 organization.
+For instructions, see Add users individually or in bulk.

-Before you migrate, read What you need to know about migrating your IMAP mailboxes to Office 365.
+Before you migrate, read What you need to know about migrating your IMAP mailboxes to Microsoft 365 or Office 365.

-To perform an IMAP migration by using the Exchange admin center (EAC), see Migrate other types of IMAP mailboxes to Office 365.
+To perform an IMAP migration by using the Exchange admin center (EAC), see Migrate other types of IMAP mailboxes to Microsoft 365 or Office 365.

-To migrate Exchange mail to Office 365, see Use express migration to migrate Exchange mailboxes to Office 365
+To migrate Exchange mail to Microsoft 365 or Office 365, see Use express migration to migrate Exchange mailboxes to Microsoft 365 or Office 365

 Sign into the About the Microsoft 365 admin center.